DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 The much criticized [Waterfall Model](http://en.wikipedia.org/wiki/Waterfall_model) is a sequential process for software development "in which progress is seen as flowing steadily downwards (like a waterfall) through the phases of Conception, Initiation, Analysis, Design, Construction, Testing, Production/Implementation and Maintenance."
 Each phase corresponds to an autonomous silo which receives its input from the previous silo and performs additional work according to its particular discipline.
 So outputs are handed off in sequence from one discipline "silo" to another.
 It is no accident that this method, which at least raised software development from the level of artesanal improvisation to that of engineering, had its origins in the highly structured manufacturing and construction industries.

+But in the eighties a study carried out by the US Air Force (Development of an Environment for Software Reliability - http://www.dtic.mil/cgi-bin/GetTRDoc?Location=U2&doc=GetTRDoc.pdf&AD=ADA256609) discovered that the use of the Waterfall model results in a very high rate of project failure.

 [Agile software development methodologies](http://en.wikipedia.org/wiki/Agile_software_development), on the other hand, favor an iterative and incremental approach due to the following shortcomings evidenced by the Waterfall Model:

 * A minimum of 40% in change requests take place during project life-cycle, making it impossible for each discipline to  complete its work and then hand-off a perfect output to the next discipline in line: discipline silos having already "finished" their work will have to do it all over again to comply with those changes, and the impact may vary widely.
 For example, the design and even the candidate architecture may have to be completely re-done.